HOW WILL YOUR FUNDING NEEDS BE MET NOW THE SUBSIDIES HAVE ENDED?

 Banks are being supported and encouraged to lend by the government, but it doesn’t mean that they will relax their lending criteria.
-We all know that they like bricks and mortar security.
-Many small businesses cannot offer bricks and mortar, so what can they do to gain the funding support that they need?
+We all know that they like ‘bricks and mortar’ security.
+Many small businesses cannot offer ‘bricks and mortar’, so what can they do to gain the funding support that they need?

 The next biggest factor in getting a loan is the bank having confidence in you, the business owner, as someone who really knows what’s going on in their business and, importantly knows what’s going on with the finances and cash flows of the business.
 A properly prepared funding submission will go a long way to creating confidence.

-These three elements of the forecast are, in bank language, a ‘three-way forecast’.
+These three elements of the forecast are, in bank language, a three-way forecast.
 Properly prepared, this document makes it much easier for the banks to consider and meet your funding request.

 Put yourself in the best position to get the funding you need by being able to submit a professionally prepared funding application.
 These documents will not only tell you and your banker exactly what your funding needs will be but, as a bonus, will also point to ways that you can improve business outcomes.